youssefshaaban/ExampleDagger2/README.md

 }
 ```

-## Other annotation help us to pro
+## Other annotation help us to provide injection

 - We can use `@Binds` with `Module` that provide instance for abstraction class for exammle `PetrolEngine` Implement `Engine` Interface
   and `Car` class depend on Engine to provide it create as like `PetrolEngineModule`